New for 2018: Landscape inspections will be required to be completed before Certificate of Occupancy will be issued. More information below.

-An Improvement Location Certificate and Final Grading Plan, including impervious surface, special inspection reports, foundation inspection reports, backflow test reports, mechanical balance reports and any other project specific certifications or documentation must be provided before the Certificate of Occupancy can be issued.
+An Improvement Location Certificate and Final Grading Plan, including impervious surface, special inspection reports, foundation inspection reports, backflow test reports, mechanical balance reports, Landscape Inspection, and any other project specific certifications or documentation must be provided before the Certificate of Occupancy can be issued.

 All commercial projects in the City of Arvada require a Certificate of Occupancy to be issued before occupancy can occur.

 All final inspections are completed.
 Final Building, Electrical, Mechanical and Plumbing.
 CO-Public Improvement.

 Test and proof of compliance for Emergency Responder Radio Coverage.

 Tap fees have been paid in full.
 If you pay with non-certified funds you will have a two week wait before the sign off can be complete.

 Landscape Inspection: Developers (or builders) are required to construct landscape improvements consistent with approved landscape plans prior to receiving a Certificate of Occupancy.
 After landscape construction is completed, developers (or builders) must provide landscape inspection by a licensed Landscape Architect (or a representative of the licensed Landscape Architect) who will certify that required landscape improvements are complete.
 Proof of inspection must be completed and uploaded to the permit through arvadapermits.org.